sarah-schaab/async-await-js/README.md

 # async-await-js
-simple application using async and await
+simple examples of using async functions and await